Secure exclusive rights over your invention with Patent Registration

 Frequently Asked Questions

 The patent filing is important to possess exclusive rights over the invention.
-If one doesn’t protect it under the law, anyone can exploit it commercially once it becomes available to the public.
-To restrict others from utilizing, selling, or making copies the inventor must apply for a permanent patent.
+If one doesn’t protect it under the law, anyone can exploit it commercially once available to the public.
+To restrict others from utilizing, selling, or making copies, the inventor must apply for a complete patent.